An Ottoman to Match the Upholstered Chair

 Any good, comfortable chair needs a matching ottoman… The DIY furniture plans to build an upholstered ottoman feature wood legs (you can make them yourself – see the Materials list) and a 4″ cushion on top of a wood frame.
 The support for the cushion can be made with Elasbelt webbing, jute webbing or 1/4″ plywood.

 For a professional touch, the edges of the frame are covered with edgeroll (so the hard edges are concealed under the upholstery), and the foam cushion is wrapped with upholstery batting (also known as “cushion wrap”).
 A slip cover is sewn to cover the cushion and frame, then is stapled to the underside of the frame.
-The plans to build the chair can be found here.
+In case you want to build it, the upholstered chair is really easy!

 - 4 – 2×4 at 13-1/2″ Long (Frame)